networknt/light-doc/content/service/router/configuration.md

 # Max request time in milliseconds before timeout to the server.
 maxRequestTime: 1000

+# Rewrite Host Header with the target host and port and write X_FORWARDED_HOST with original host
+rewriteHostHeader: true

+# Reuse XForwarded for the target XForwarded header
+reuseXForwarded: false

+# Max Connection Retries
+maxConnectionRetries: 3
 ```

 ### Http 2.0 Connection from client